Where to stay in Malta + How to get around

 The public transport kiosk and my accommodations recommended the above apps and while I download them to my phone as a backup, more often than not, I found google maps the easiest.

-where to stay?
+where to stay in malta

 If you’re in your early 20’s and looking to spend your evenings partying, sleeping in late, and your afternoons laying on the beach, then St. Julian’s may be a good fit.